Nestled in the Florida panhandle you’ll find Rosemary Beach: a charming, beautiful beach town with plenty of things to do.

 Every Sunday from 9am-1pm the 30a Farmer’s Market comes to Rosemary Beach.

-Located at 28 N. Barrett Square, you can shop for produce, snacks, local goods, souvenirs, and more.
+Located at 28 N. Barrett Square, you can shop for produce, snacks, local goods, and more.
+The shops are set up in a line that stretches a few blocks.

 It’s right across from Main Street and is a large open space that is great for kids to run around and play.

-Some nights feature live music, others have fun Rosemary Beach-sponsored pop ups like a balloon-making artist.
+Some nights feature live music while others have Rosemary Beach-sponsored pop-ups like a balloon-making artist, movie on the lawn, and other fun events.

 Alys Beach is right next to Rosemary Beach, just a bike ride away.

-It’s a premier luxury beach town that looks like Mykonos, Greece instead of the Florida Panhandle!
+It’s a premier luxury beach town that looks more like Mykonos, Greece than the Florida Panhandle!

 Don’t believe me?
 Check out this drone footage we captured!